-Andrea Carafa is an Entrepreneur in Residence (Director) at the Blackstone Launchpad powered by Techstars and a Lecturer at UCSC and for the National Science Foundation's Innovation Corps.
+Andrea Carafa is a Blackstone Launchpad & Techstars Entrepreneur in Residence (Director) and a Lecturer at the University of California, Santa Cruz and for the National Science Foundation's Innovation Corps.
 He was named a World Economic Forum Global Shaper, an MIT Technology Review Innovators Under 35 Ambassador and Judge, a Fellow of the Royal Society of Arts, Manufactures and Commerce, a member of the Partnership on AI, and a delegate to the United Nations Science, Technology and Innovation Forum.
-He founded ArtsUp, and was a Resident Entrepreneur at Stanford, where he chaired the Impact Entrepreneurship Initiative at President Obama's Global Entrepreneurship Summit.
-Andrea researched, prototyped, and lectured about design thinking and entrepreneurship at Stanford and the University of Milan Bicocca, among others, and co-created an EU-funded program aimed at spurring venture creation in European universities.
-Previously, he was an EU Marie Curie Fellow in emerging technology for social and economic impact at Grenoble School of Management and at the European Commission, a European Science Foundation Visiting Fellow at Bocconi University, and a HEPTech Visiting Researcher at GSI and CERN.
-His work inspired CERN to launch CollSpotting, a platform aimed at increasing the technology transfer from physics labs to society.
-As a Civil Society Representative at the United Nations on behalf of AEGEE, Andrea created a multi-stakeholder initiative within the UN Rio+20 process and advocated the establishment of the Sustainable Development Goals.
+He founded ArtsUp, and was a Resident Entrepreneur and Fellow at Stanford, where he chaired the Impact Entrepreneurship Initiative at President Obama's Global Entrepreneurship Summit.
+Andrea researched, prototyped, and lectured about design thinking and entrepreneurship at Stanford and the University of Milan Bicocca, among others, and co-created an EU Knowledge Alliance aimed at spurring venture creation in European universities.
+Previously, he was an EU Marie Curie Fellow in emerging technology tackling health and sustainability problems at the European Commission and Grenoble School of Management, a European Science Foundation Visiting Fellow at Bocconi University, and a HEPTech Visiting Researcher at GSI and CERN.
+He inspired CERN to launch CollSpotting, a data analytics platform for scientific labs and companies to establish new R&D collaborations increasing their technology transfer to society.
+As a Civil Society Representative at the United Nations on behalf of AEGEE, Andrea created a multi-stakeholder initiative within the UN Rio+20 process and advocated for the establishment of the Sustainable Development Goals.
 He was also the Founder and Executive Director of Green Young Economy and contributed to Future Earth, a global research and innovation initiative announced at Rio+20.